intel/pepc/CONTRIBUTING.md

 ### Import Statements

-When importing multiple symbols from the same module, prefer using multiple separate `import` statements rather than using parentheses for multi-line imports.
-This makes it easier to grep for specific imports and understand dependencies.
+When importing multiple symbols from the same module, use multiple separate `import` statements rather than parentheses for multi-line imports.
+This makes imports easier to grep.

-**Rationale**: Separate import statements allow for easy searching with tools like `grep` to find where specific symbols are imported from.
-Each import line is self-contained and can be found with a simple text search.
+Pack as many names as fit within the 100-character line limit per statement.
+When they don't all fit, start a new `from X import` statement for the remainder, again packing as many as fit.

 **Good:**